jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

 ### 3.5.4.
 Volatile and Stable Dependencies

-- Dependencies can be divided into two camps:​
+- Dependencies can be divided into two camps:
   - Volatile.
   - Stable.

 #### 3.5.4.1.
 Volatile Dependencies

-- A dependency is volatile if any of the following criteria is true:​
+- A dependency is volatile if any of the following criteria is true:
   - Dependency itself depends on the environment (web servers, db).
   - Dependency doesn't yet exist and is still under development.
   - Dependency which is not installed on all machines of developers.